PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-06 08:41:26
+Last updated: 2024-04-06 08:42:01
-Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez
+Random Quote: Oh, boy, so you actually learned something today?
+What is this, Full House? - Rick Sanchez